 Aurore said it was covering the transfer costs for all passengers and that New Zealand was organizing further travel on from Melbourne for its citizens.

-After the evacuation more than 80 crew members, as well as around 20 Europeans and Americans, will remain on board.
+After the evacuation, more than 80 crew members and around 20 Europeans and Americans will remain on board.

 Those who have tested positive for the virus “will have to wait until they test negative” before heading home via Sao Paulo, Aurore said on Tuesday.